Magic lantern shows

 There are a few people in the world who present authentic magic lantern shows on a professional or amateur basis.
 A well-presented performance can be a thing of beauty and wonder and should be magical, with the audience being amused, surprised, thrilled and perhaps moved to tears by a Victorian ballad or melodrama.

 After decades of working as a professional lanternist with academia, museums, festivals, theatres, TV companies and special interest groups, I now present magic lantern shows just a few times each year.
-The Magic Lantern Society has a list on its website of members who give lantern shows in the UK and beyond.
+If you are organising an event that would benefit from a live, authentic magic lantern show, please contact me.
+Alternatively, the Magic Lantern Society has a list on its website of members who give lantern shows in the UK and beyond.

 Talks and seminars

-I do though give public talks and seminars on ‘Optical Entertainments before the Movies’ (see below).
+I give power-point illustrated talks and seminars on ‘Optical Entertainments before the Movies’ (see below) to a wide range of organisations.
+I’m an accredited lecturer for The Arts Society.

 Optical Entertainments before the Movies